 Sometimes the biggest inspiration blocker is a blank page.
 Instead of starting on a fresh sketchbook page, instead, flip to a page with drawing already on them.
 Then finesse and rework some of your older sketches.
 Add color, add more details, let your imagination go wild on an old observational drawing, add a pattern.
 This will help you take action and get your drawing energy up so you can eventually turn to a fresh page and start a new drawing.

 Merge any two objects together.
 They can be anything!
 Reference a photo of an animal and morph it with a plant you're looking at on your table.
 All the other drawing prompts before this was mostly about challenging your observation and coordination skills.
 This drawing prompt is about challenging your imagination and creativity.
-Use this morphing idea to spark your drawing creativity.
+Use this drawing prompt to spark your drawing creativity.

 Notice something in these drawing prompts?

-They all require minimal drawings supplies and resources.
+They all require minimal drawing supplies and resources.
 You can pick up any pencil or pen and a few pieces of paper and start drawing.

-It doesn't matter if you have some elaborate art studio, the best drawing supplies, expensive paper… those things don't matter as much as the moments of time you make to sit down and actually draw.
+It doesn't matter if you have some elaborate art studio, the best drawing supplies, expensive paper.
+Having these things aren't as important as the time you spend actually drawing.

 I hope you enjoy these drawing prompts and they get you to draw more!